PrestaShopCorp/nestjs-context/README.md

 @Module({
   imports: [
     ContextModule.register({
-      global: false,          // false by default; if true, it will be used for every module using ContextModule
       cached: true,           // false by default; the values are calculated only once per request
       useDefaults: true,      // true by default; adds useful defaults to the context
       type: ContextName.HTTP, // Http by default